EliotKhachi/publicZk/202301090500/README.md

 ## Examples
 For the following examples, the `sed` command is operating on the `text.txt` file to either print its output or modify its contents.

-* `sed 's/find/replace/' text.txt` - prints `text.txt` except the *first* instance of the string matching 'find' on each line is replaced with "replace".
+* `sed 's/find/replace/' text.txt` - prints the contents of `text.txt` except for every line in `text.txt`, the *first* instance of the string matching 'find' is replaced with "replace".

-* `sed 's/find/replace/g' text.txt` - prints `text.txt` except *all* instances of "find" on each line are replaced with "replace".
+* `sed 's/find/replace/g' text.txt` - prints the contents of `text.txt` except *all* instances of "find" on each line are replaced with "replace".

 * `sed 's/find/replace/' <oldfile >newfile` - modifies the output of `oldfile` such that the *first* instance of "find" on each line is replaced with "replace", and then writes that output to `newfile`.